mailpile/Mailpile/README.md

 progress and re-running should continue the scan from where it left off.

+## Web interface ##

+Mailpile has a built-in web server and will eventually include a proper web-based interface for searching, reading and composing e-mail.

+For now the interface simply mirrors the command-line UI described below, using the exact same commands...

 ## Basic use ##

 The most important command `mailpile.py` supports is the `search` command.